-The 12-letter alphabet system suggests a natural flow from the 1st house through to the 12th house.
+The 12-letter alphabet system suggests a natural flow from the 1st house down through the IC and all the way to the 12th house.
 However it simply does not make sense that the 5th house of children should come before the 7th house of relationships, or that the 8th house of death should precede the 10th house of career.
 If astrology does not make sense it is nonsense.

 The fabric of house structure is constructed from different threads of meaning which bind them together, none of which has to do with a natural flow of the houses in an anti-clockwise direction.
 These threads include: